nakamura-to/gate/README.md

 ### latch([Number count]) -> Function

-Return a function which represents a latch.
+Returns a function which represents a latch.
 The returned function provides following API.

 * `count`: Optional.
 A number of times the returned function must be called before an awaiting callback can start.

 #### ([Object mapping][, Boolean skipErrorCheck]) -> Function

-Accept an argument mapping definition and return a callback.
+Accepts an argument mapping definition and returns a callback.
 If a count is given with `gate.latch()`, the count is decremented.

 * `mapping`: Optional.
 An argument mapping definition.
 The `mappipng` must be a number or an object.